 - Amitriptyline belongs to a group of medicines known as tricyclic antidepressants.

-- Effective for the treatment of major depressive disorder (MDD).
+- May be used for the treatment of major depressive disorder (MDD).

-- May be used off-label for the treatment of other conditions in addition to other treatments or where alternative treatments have not worked (for example chronic pain, fibromyalgia, insomnia).
+- May be used off-label (this means it is not an FDA-approved indication; however it may be useful clinically) for the treatment of other conditions such as chronic pain, fibromyalgia, or insomnia.
+Amitriptyline may be used in addition to other treatments or where alternative treatments have not worked.

 - Recommended on the WHO pain ladder for nerve-related pain unresponsive to opioid-like drugs (such as morphine).